 Both are known for being extremely persuasive.

 Google is a master at manipulating our emotions and changing our behavior.
-Think about it: How many of you use Google products because it’s easier, cheaper and – in the case of Google Glass – provides some awesome geek cred?
+Think about it: How many of you use Google products because it’s easier, cheaper and – in the case of the now-defunct Google Glass – provides some awesome geek cred?

 Yup.
 I thought so.
 And part of that reason is how Google markets their services.